A site visitor writes:

 I would like to know the etiquette on thank you notes when it comes to business holiday gifts.
 I once read that sending a thank you via-e-mail is not proper, is this true?

-Good question and one I bet others have wondered about too!
+Great question and one I bet others have wondered about too!

 I believe that the effort you put into something shows your level of sincerity and in the case of thank you notes, gratitude.
 It all depends on the situation and the relationship you have or plan to have with the person or company you are thanking.